opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

   ![enable-analytics-events](./figs/enable-analytics-events.png)

-  > Verify that the port `9090` matches the value in the IDOL Media Server process configuration above.
+  > TIP: Verify that the port `9090` matches the value in the IDOL Media Server process configuration above.

 - On the side menu, under "Rules and Events", select "Analytics Events".
 - Right-click the top-level item, then select "Add New ..." from the context menu.